packmad/packmad.github.io/_posts/2022-01-13-dal-adoption-update.md

 Note that since they are extracted from password managers, it is very likely that these domain names host at least one page with a login form, thus making them relevant for this observation.
 In our article published in 2018, we were able to query 8,821 unique websites, but unfortunately, I did not save the complete list with all the domains, so I repeated the measurement on these.

-Today, I have successfully queried **5,506** unique websites for the `/.well-known/assetlinks.json` file.
+Today (2022-01-13), I have successfully queried **5,506** unique websites for the `/.well-known/assetlinks.json` file.
 Namely, I have excluded all those who returned a status code other than 404 or 200.
 I found that **24%** (1,330/5,506) of them host an associated DAL file, and **23%** (1,265/5,506) specify an Android app in accordance with Google documentation.
 Four years ago, such percentages were 8% and 2%, respectively.